Frederick’s heavy defeat at the hands of the Russians

-Contestants in the Battle of Kunersdorf: Prussians against a Russian Army and a strong Austrian contingent.
+Contestants at the Battle of Kunersdorf: Prussians against a Russian Army and a strong Austrian contingent.

-Generals in the Battle of Kunersdorf: King Frederick II of Prussia, known as Frederick the Great, commanding the Prussian Army against General Saltykov commanding the Russian Army.
+Generals at the Battle of Kunersdorf: King Frederick II of Prussia, known as Frederick the Great, commanding the Prussian Army against General Saltykov commanding the Russian Army.
 General Loudon commanded the Austrian contingent.

 Size of the Armies in the Battle of Kunersdorf:

 Prussians: 36,900 infantry, 13,000 cavalry and 140 heavy guns.

 Russians: 41,000 and 200 guns.
 Austrians: 18,523 and 48 guns.

 Winner of the Battle of Kunersdorf: The Russians and Austrians.

 Uniforms and equipment at the Battle of Kunersdorf: The Prussian infantry and artillery wore a dark blue coat turned back at the lapels, cuffs and skirts, with britches and black thigh length gaiters.
 Each soldier carried on a cross belt an ammunition pouch, bayonet and ‘hanger’ or small sword.
 Headgear for the line companies was the tricorne hat, with a flattened front corner, bound with white lace.
 Grenadiers wore the distinctive mitre cap with a brass plate at the front.
 Fusilier infantry regiments and artillery wore a smaller version of the grenadier cap.